PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 1. An `Applicant` submits an `Application`
 2. An `Application` is a response to an `Opportunity`.
 An `Opportunity` represents a given challenge, RFP, etc.
-3. An `Opportunity` establishes an `Application Schema`.
-An application schema is the set of fields that make up an application.
-An `Opportunity` might update its `Application Schema` over time, which is why an `Opportunity` can have many `Application Schemas`.
+3. An `Opportunity` establishes an `Application Form`.
+An application form is the set of fields that make up an application.
+An `Opportunity` might update its `Application Form` over time, which is why an `Opportunity` can have many `Application Forms`.
-4. An `Application Schema` will define many `Application Schema Fields`.
+4. An `Application Form` will define many `Application Form Fields`.
-5. An `Application Schema Field` represents a `Canonical Field`.
+5. An `Application Form Field` represents a `Canonical Field`.

 Meanwhile...

 6. An `Application` can have more than one `Application Version`.
 This occurs as an application is updated or revised.
 7. An `Application Version` contains a set of `Application Field Values`.
 These are the responses that were provided by the `Applicant`.
-8. An `Application Field Value` contains a response to a given `Application Schema Field`.
+8. An `Application Field Value` contains a response to a given `Application Form Field`.
 Some fields might allow multiple responses, which is why we provide an `index`.

 The thinking is that when a new application is being written, a Grant Management System could ask the PDC "is there any pre-populated data we should use for this organization?"